Residential Depression Treatment in Southern California, San Diego

-How Does Substance Abuse Make Depression Worse?
+How Does Substance Abuse Make Major Depressive Disorder Worse?

 Those with depression are often tempted to "self-medicate" by taking substances like alcohol or cannabis.
 These can seem to briefly inhibit some depression symptoms.
 In the long run, however, self-medicating significantly increases risk of illness, injury, and death.